-This week’s guest columnist is Dr. Crystal Davis, a Family Practice resident at the University Hospital and Clinics here in Lafayette.
+This week’s guest columnist is Dr. Alicia Ortiz, a Family Practice resident at the University Hospital and Clinics here in Lafayette.

 Every case is different.
 Sometimes it’s a puppy playing with a toddler, a lick-fest gone wrong.
 Once it was a mother of a litter protecting her young from potential buyers.
 We see lots of dog bites in the Pediatric Emergency Department, and they generally come in two flavors.
 The first is toddlers getting too close, and geting bitten in the face or hand.
 Older kids get bitten in the legs and butt as they run away from loose neighborhood dogs.
 Almost a million people visit ERs per year for dog bites.
 Sometimes dogs can kill.
 How can you keep your kids from being Rover’s next victim?

 Data suggests that certain dog breeds make better family pets than others.
 Poodles and retrievers tend to be safer than terriers, shepherds, and guard-dog breeds.
 When picking a dog, be sure it’s young, preferably under four months.
 Puppies are easier to train, and to acclimate to your kids.
 If they do bite, they do less damage.
 Older dogs, particularly rescues, can be unpredictable towards kids, and cause worse wounds.
 Spay/neuter new dogs- this makes them less aggressive.